ThomasMartineau/tfstream_pre_alpha/README.md

     ax.set_title('Window Length {} (ms)'.format(R*(n+1)/fs*1000))
 ```
-`plot_chirp_test` generates automatically a chirp test signal and compiles a diagnostic plot.
+`plot_chirp_test` automatically generates a chirp test signal and compiles a diagnostic plot.
 Different settings for the `stft` functions were selected and tested. `utils.dB` applies the Decibel scale to the transform complex-norm. `scipy.signal.window` function names and parameters can be directly pasted to `stft`.

 A drawback of using the FFT is that the frequency points are constrained by the epoch length.
-Shorter epochs have poorer frequency resolution which leads to a gross step-like estimate.
-Longer epochs have poorer time resolution which leads to a lagging and noisy estimate.
+Shorter epochs have poorer frequency resolution, which leads to a gross step-like estimate.
+Longer epochs have poorer time resolution, which leads to a lagging and noisy estimate.
 Adjusting the poch length to match the characteristic of $\phi_i(t)$ is therefore important.

 <figure>
   <img src="./examples/figures/stft_test.png">